Monitor AWS IAM Access Analyzer Findings With Datadog | Datadog

 AWS IAM Access Analyzer findings delivered straight to your Datadog account

-Datadog integrates with AWS IAM Access Analyzer through an AWS Lambda function to receive findings as CloudWatch Events (in JSON format) and forward them to your Datadog account as logs.
-Once you’re aggregating all of these findings with Datadog, you can keep tabs on the state of your resource policies and get alerted about critical issues or misconfigurations (e.g., if any resources can be accessed from outside of your AWS account).
+Datadog integrates with AWS IAM Access Analyzer through an AWS Lambda function to receive findings as CloudWatch Events (in JSON format).
+These findings are then forwarded to your Datadog account as logs.
+Once you’re aggregating all of these findings with Datadog, you can keep tabs on the state of your resource policies and get alerted about critical issues or misconfigurations (e.g., if any resources can be accessed from outside of your AWS account) and take quick actions to ensure compliance and reduce the blast radius of a security incident.

 Enable alerts to notify you automatically when resource policies are misconfigured or not behaving as expected